INFO

 Not to be missed!

 The Marriot Hotel in Rancho Cordova is the venue for this year's West Coast Ragtime Festival.
-There have been recent renovations and some still going on.
+The hotel has recently finished extensive renovations.
 For those who have visited before, you'll notice some new amenities.
-The main entrance has been moved, temporarily, to the Starbuck's Entrance.

 Festival & Amenities Hours